bcgov/digital-trust-toolkit/credentials/credential-qube-report.md

 ## 1.11.
 Revisions

-Current version is draft 1.0
+Version 1.0.

 ## 1.12.
 Extensions

-There is no extension to this Governance Framework.
+There are no extensions to this Governance Framework.

 ## 1.13.
 Schedule of Controlled Documents

-This Governance Framework (GF) covers the monthly Qube Report Credential.
+TBD

 # 2. Controlled Documents